SamerSawan/SamerSawan/README.md

 ## Hi there, I'm Samer 👋

-I'm a recent graduate from McGill University with a Bachelor's in Software Engineering.
+I’m a recent graduate from McGill University with a Bachelor’s in Software Engineering.

-I've been enjoying web development ever since I built my capstone project for my undergrad, a web version of the board game "Splendor".
-Since then, I've embarked on learning Go for backend web development, which has become my favourite language for backend development.
+My journey into web development started with my capstone project, a web version of the board game "Splendor."
+Since then, I’ve embarked on a journey with Go for backend development—its simplicity and performance make it my favorite tool to build with.

-I'm currently looking for a role in backend web development, preferably writing Go or Python.
-I'd love to work in a small team where I can contribute to exciting projects and make a significant impact on the project.
-If you're hiring, let's chat!
+I’m currently on the look out for a role in backend web development, ideally working with Go or Python.
+I’d especially love to join a small, close-knit team where I can contribute to exciting projects and make an impact quickly.
+If that sounds like you're hiring, let’s connect!
+You can reach me at me@samersawan.com.

 ### Certifications
 ![aws-certified-cloud-practitioner](https://github.com/SamerSawan/SamerSawan/assets/67536733/7f2782a9-a377-42fd-ad05-4056ac12b43b)